tothur/Respiratory-Virus-Dashboard/Qubit/# 3 dimenzióban kell gondolkodnunk, ha m.md

 The 3D structure of the nucleus is determined by the interplay of the cytoskeleton–nucleus links, integration and composition of the nuclear lamina, and degree of DNA packaging in the nucleus (Figure 2) [34–36].
 In the polarized shape of a cell, the apical actin stress fibers compress the nucleus into a flat ellipsoid shape [37,38]; however, in the isotropic shape, the relaxed, depolymerized actin results in the loss of mechanical tension, thus resulting in a spherical nucleus.  mechanical regulation of the nucleus has the potential to change the chromosome structure and facilitate interaction between chromosomes and the nuclear envelope, and between genes and intermingling chromosomes.

+Nature 2017 4D nucleome project https://www.nature.com/articles/nature23884

+A folyamatban lévő [4D nucleome projekt](https://www.4dnucleome.org/#) keretében eddig 703 peer-reviewed [tanulmány született](https://pubmed.ncbi.nlm.nih.gov/collections/60033344/?sort=pubdate)

+4D Nucleome Network aims to develop and apply approaches to map the structure and dynamics of the human and mouse genomes in space and time with the goal of gaining deeper mechanistic insights into how the nucleus is organized and functions.
+The project will develop and benchmark experimental and computational approaches for measuring genome conformation and nuclear organization, and investigate how these contribute to gene regulation and other genome functions.
+4DN Network will develop a set of approaches to map the structures and dynamics of the genome and to relate these features to its biological activities.

 ## Hogy néz ki akkor valójában a genomunk?
 Nem úgy, ahogy a tankönyvben van.